webman-php/webman-manual/resource/doc/en/others/monitor.md

     ]
 ];
 ```

-The `monitorDir` is used to configure which directories to monitor for updates (the number of files being monitored in each directory should not be too large).
+The `monitorDir` is used to configure which directories to monitor for updates (it is not advisable to monitor too many files in the monitored directories).
-The `monitorExtensions` is used to configure which file suffixes within the `monitorDir` directory should be monitored.
+The `monitorExtensions` is used to configure which file suffixes in the `monitorDir` directories should be monitored.
-When `options.enable_file_monitor` is set to `true`, file update monitoring is enabled (by default, it is enabled on Linux systems running in debug mode).
+The value of `options.enable_file_monitor` as `true` enables file update monitoring (by default, in Linux systems, file monitoring is enabled when running in debug mode without specifying the `-d` flag).
-When `options.enable_memory_monitor` is set to `true`, memory usage monitoring is enabled (memory usage monitoring is not supported on Windows systems).
+The value of `options.enable_memory_monitor` as `true` enables memory usage monitoring (memory usage monitoring is not supported in Windows systems).

 > **Note**
-> On Windows systems, file update monitoring is only enabled when running `windows.bat` or `php windows.php`.
+> In Windows systems, file update monitoring is only enabled when running `windows.bat` or `php windows.php`.